Valencia: Middle Ages

 In 1407, following the model of the Barcelona institution created some years before, a Taula de canvi (a municipal public bank) was created in Valencia, although its first iteration yielded limited success.

 The 15th century was a time of economic expansion, known as the Valencian Golden Age, during which culture and the arts flourished.
 Concurrent population growth made Valencia the most populous city in the Crown of Aragon.
 Some of the city's landmark buildings were built during the Late Middle Ages, including the Serranos Towers, the Silk Exchange, the Miguelete Tower, and the Chapel of the Kings of the Convent of Sant Domènec.
 In painting and sculpture, Flemish and Italian trends had an influence on Valencian artists.

 Valencia became a major slave trade centre in the 15th century, second only to Lisbon in the West, prompting a Lisbon–Seville–Valencia axis by the second half of the century powered by the incipient Portuguese slave trade originating in West Africa.
 By the end of the 15th century Valencia was one of the largest European cities, being the most populated city in the Hispanic Monarchy and second to Lisbon in the Iberian Peninsula.

-Valencia also became one of the major ports of embarkation for Jews who left after the expulsion from Spain in 1492, Isaac ben Yehudah Abrabanel and his family among them, by special permission granted to him by King Ferdinand.

 Modern history

 Following the death of Ferdinand II in 1516, the nobiliary estate challenged the Crown amid the relative void of power.
-In 1519, the Taula de Canvis was recreated again, known as Nova Taula.
+In 1519, the Taula de Canvis was recreated again, known as "Nova Taula".
 The nobles earned the rejection from the people of Valencia, and the whole kingdom was plunged into the Revolt of the Brotherhoods and full-blown civil war between 1521 and 1522.
 Muslim vassals were forced to convert in 1526 at the behest of Charles V.

+The 16th century had been notable for the large number of religious foundations which, according to one estimate, suggested that one third of its area had been occupied by religious buildings.
 Urban and rural delinquency—linked to phenomena such as vagrancy, gambling, larceny, pimping and false begging—as well as the nobiliary banditry consisting of the revenges and rivalries between the aristocratic families flourished in Valencia during the 16th century.
 Furthermore, North African piracy targeted the whole coastline of the kingdom of Valencia, forcing the fortification of sites.
 By the late 1520s, the intensification of Barbary corsair activity along with domestic conflicts and the emergence of the Atlantic Ocean in detriment of the Mediterranean in global trade networks put an end to the economic splendor of the city.
 This piracy also paved the way for the ensuing development of Christian piracy, that had Valencia as one of its main bases in the Iberian Mediterranean.
 The Berber threat—initially with Ottoman support—generated great insecurity on the coast, and it would not be substantially reduced until the 1580s.